Daryl Patterson: Return to the minors

 Patterson spent the next two seasons in the minor leagues with the Iowa Oaks (5.37 ERA in 52 innings pitched in 1972) and Charleston Charlies (3.07 ERA in 82 innings pitched in 1973).

 Pittsburgh Pirates

 Patterson was acquired by the Pittsburgh Pirates before the 1973 season.
-He was brought up to the Pirates in 1974, compiled a 7.29 ERA in 21 inning pitched, and appeared in his last major league game on September 14, 1974.
+He was brought up to the Pirates in 1974, compiled a 7.29 ERA in 21 innings pitched, and appeared in his last major league game on September 14, 1974.
 On July 14, 1974, Patterson was involved in a brawl during a game with the Cincinnati Reds where he was bitten and had his hair pulled by Reds pitcher Pedro Borbón.
 Patterson received a tetanus shot after the incident.

 Patterson concluded his playing career playing in the Pirates' minor league organization with the Charleston Charlies in 1974 and 1975.
-In five major league seasons, he compiled an 11–9 record with a 4.09 ERA and 142 strikeouts in 231 inning pitched.
+In five major league seasons, he compiled an 11–9 record with a 4.09 ERA and 142 strikeouts in 231 innings pitched.
 He appeared in 142 major league games, only three of them as a starting pitcher.